 With nearly unlimited choices to select from, your pool deck never has to look the same as anyone else’s, unless you want it to!
-Installing pavers on your pool deck and pool coping are an appealing and classy addition to your outside living space, offer slip resistance and style.
+Installing pavers on your pool deck and pool coping are an appealing and classic look for your outside living space and offer slip resistance and style.

 There’s more to designing a paver pool deck than meets the eye.
 If you have the opportunity to plan your design before the pool is installed, there are certain things worth considering: